I AM, WE ARE . . . Forthcoming Book

 Separation is only an illusion.
 We’re all intimately connected beneath the surface at a much deeper level.
 WE ARE ALL ONE.

 To label our self or others as anything is a dangerous and violent act.
-It is with unrecognized prejudice how we categorize, alienate, and separate others from our self.
+It is with unrecognized prejudice that we categorize, alienate, and separate others from our self.
 It creates duality and segregates the world into groups of ‘us’ vs. ‘them.’
 It’s to focus on our differences instead of our similarities.
 It’s to divide instead of uniting.

 The reality is we are all far more alike than we are different, having the same basic needs, and for the most part wanting the same things for ourselves that others want for themselves and those dearest to them.